Selection Rules for Quasi-Bound States in the Continuum: Discussions and Applications

 A key advantage of using these degenerate modes is the unique robustness of the control of both the spectral spacing and linewidths of the resonances.
 Since the modes are degenerate in the unperturbed lattice, they are necessarily closely spaced in a weakly perturbed lattice.
 Then, by controlling the radius of one of the pillars, the frequency spacing can be finely tuned.
 The spectral map in Fig. ~\ref{fig12}(c) shows the impact of tuning the radius of the central pillar, $R_1$, depicting a classic anti-crossing behavior~\cite{fan_temporal_2003} as the resonance spacing changes.
-This utilization of degenerate modes offers considerably more robust control of closely spaced resonances compared to relying on ``accidental'' alignment of two unrelated resonances by tuning geometric parameters: an accidental resonance alignment is highly sensitive to fabrication errors, while the split degeneracy here is guaranteed by symmetry.
+This utilization of degenerate modes offers a considerably more robust control of closely spaced resonances compared to relying on controlling two unrelated resonances by tuning geometric parameters: fine tuning the separation of two unrelated resonances is highly sensitive to fabrication errors, while the split degeneracy here is guaranteed by symmetry.